 ZenGRC connects risks to relevant threats, vulnerabilities and control implementations.
 As threats change or vulnerabilities are added, the relevant risks automatically increase.
 And as evidence is collected and control implementations are marked as effective, risk automatically reduces.
 With ZenGRC able to produce an always-on risk score, Regina was free to focus on more valuable activities.

 Gary, Conner and Regina now have a unified view of governance, risk and compliance framed around Panda Partners’ strategic business objectives.

-See ROAR in action!
+See ZenGRC in action!
 Schedule your free demo today.